 Several elements determine the overall budget:

-Typical Timelines for Medical Device Prototypes
+Typical Timelines for Medical Product Prototypes – From Feasibility Model to Pre-Clinical Validation

 While every project is unique, here are common ranges: